Simone Pika

 Kayla Kolff

 Kayla Kolff started her PhD in the CBC group in August 2020.
-Her project will centre on the impact of the social environment on turn-taking communicative behaviour in wild Eastern chimpanzees, living in the Kibale National Park, Uganda.
+Her project will centre on the impact of the social environment on turn-taking communicative behavior in wild Eastern chimpanzees, living in the Kibale National Park, Uganda.

 E-mail: Kayla.Kolff[at]uni-osnabrueck.de